Theory, Analysis, and Best Practices for Sigmoid Self-Attention: Experiments

 \section{Experiments}

 To empirically validate $\sigmoidattn$, we evaluate across several domains: supervised image classification using vision transformers \citep{DBLP:conf/iclr/DosovitskiyB0WZ21}, self-supervised image representation learning with SimCLR \citep{DBLP:conf/icml/ChenK0H20, DBLP:conf/icml/ZhaiLLBR0GS23}, Bootstrap Your Own Latent (BYOL) \citep{DBLP:conf/nips/GrillSATRBDPGAP20, DBLP:conf/nips/BusbridgeRALDCW23} and Masked AutoEncoders (MAE) \citep{DBLP:conf/cvpr/HeCXLDG22} as well as automatic speech recognition (ASR) \citep{synnaeve2019end,conformer} and auto-regressive language modeling (LM) \citep{DBLP:conf/nips/BrownMRSKDNSSAA20}.
 We also validate sequence length generalization on TED-LIUM v3~\citep{hernandez2018ted} for ASR and in small scale synthetic experiments in \cref{sec:a_se_pair_repeat_prob}.
 Across all these domains and algorithms, we demonstrate that $\sigmoidattn$ matches the performance of $\softmaxattn$ (\cref{fig:summary_nll,fig:test_top1_results}), while offering training and inference speed-ups as highlighted in \cref{sec:FlashSigmoidHardwareAwareImplementation}.
-Empirically we make the following observations: \begin{enumerate}[itemsep=0pt,leftmargin=*] \item $\sigmoidattn$ is effective for vision tasks without a bias (except MAE), but relies on LayerScale to match the performance of the baseline $\softmaxattn$ (\cref{fig:imagenet_top_1_ablations}-a) in a hyper-parameter free manner.\footnote{\Cref{sec:layerscale_free_sigmoid} demonstrates that supervised vision tasks using $\sigmoidattn$ without LayerScale can match baseline $\softmaxattn$ performance by relying on \emph{learnable} scalar bias and temperature: $\{b, t\} \in \mathbb{R}$.} All results presented for $\softmaxattn$ also fairly add LayerScale unless specified. \item LM and ASR are sensitive to the initial norm $|| \sigma(\mQ \mK^T/\sqrt{d_{qk}}) \mV ||$.
-Modulation is required via (a) relative positional embeddings like ALiBi \citep{DBLP:conf/iclr/PressSL22}, which reduces the initial attention norm by shifting logit mass to the zero regime under $\sigmoidattn$, (b) appropriate initialization of $b$ to achieve the same effect -- enabling usage of any positional embedding. \end{enumerate}
+Empirically we make the following observations: \begin{enumerate}[itemsep=0pt,leftmargin=*] \item $\sigmoidattn$ is effective for vision tasks without a bias (except MAE), but relies on LayerScale~\citep{touvron2021going} to match the performance of the baseline $\softmaxattn$ (\cref{fig:imagenet_top_1_ablations}-a) in a hyper-parameter free manner.\footnote{\Cref{sec:layerscale_free_sigmoid} demonstrates that supervised vision tasks using $\sigmoidattn$ without LayerScale can match baseline $\softmaxattn$ performance by relying on \emph{learnable} scalar bias and temperature: $\{b, t\} \in \mathbb{R}$.} All results presented for $\softmaxattn$ also fairly add LayerScale unless specified. \item LM and ASR are sensitive to the initial norm $|| \sigma(\mQ \mK^T/\sqrt{d_{qk}}) \mV ||$.
+Modulation is required via (a) relative positional embeddings like ALiBi \citep{DBLP:conf/iclr/PressSL22}, which reduces the initial attention norm by shifting logit mass near zero under $\sigmoidattn$, (b) appropriate initialization of $b$ to achieve the same effect -- enabling usage of any positional embedding, (c) using hybrid-norm (\Cref{app:norm_structure,sec:asr_hps,sec:practioners_guide}) at the expense of an extra normalization layer. \end{enumerate}